|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Stuffed tomatoes are a fantastic vegetarian side dish.
-While they're ideal for summer meals and barbecues because that's the peak of tomato season, they make a versatile and easy addition to the dinner table any day of the year.
+Stuffed tomatoes are a fantastic vegetarian side dish, and they also make a great appetizer or even a light main course.
+While they're ideal for summer meals because that's the peak of tomato season, they make a versatile and easy addition to the dinner table any day of the year.

-Several tomato varieties work well.
-Be sure to choose ones that are large enough to hollow out and stuff.
+Several tomato varieties work well for stuffing.
+Be sure to choose tomatoes that are large enough to hollow out and stuff.
 Any firm tomato that you would slice for sandwiches is a good choice.
-The classic large, red tomato (e.g., beefsteak, on-the-vine, etc.) is ideal, and some meatier heirloom varieties are great options, though the cooking time may vary slightly.
+Classic medium or large red tomatoes like beefsteaks or tomatoes on the vine are perfect.
+Some meatier heirloom varieties can work well too.
 Petite plum and cherry tomatoes are generally too small to stuff and the softer flesh doesn't make the best bowl.

-Serve the stuffed tomatoes as an appetizer or side.
-They're a hearty complement to beef and pork, as well as vegetarian kebabs or even a fresh green salad.
-Leftovers make a nice lunch and just need to be reheated.
+Serve the stuffed tomatoes as an appetizer, side, or light main course.
+They're a hearty complement to steak and pork, as well as vegetarian kebabs.
+Or for a lighter meal, just add a fresh salad.
+You can also serve them for brunch alongside a frittata.

 4 medium to large tomatoes